mvail52/Scripts/README.md

 # Scripts
  This repository contains scripts that I have created for situations that I have run into in the work place, personal and in grad school.
+If I have taken from somebody else’s work, I will always try to credit them with where the script originated.
+Unfortunately, due to these scripts being create over the last ten years for a variety project I may not have the origin or what I referenced.
+My hope is not to steal or take credit for anybody’s work but to contribute and share the knowledge I have gained with other so that they do not make the same mistakes I have.